The data analyst is responsible for helping to distill an organization's technical data in a way that is meaningful to business decision makers.

 Data analysts also will usually work in partnership with business analysts, data architects, data scientists and database developers to build data transaction and warehousing systems.
 Compiling detailed reports using data reporting tools such as Crystal Reports is another typical responsibility of the data analyst.

 “For this role, candidates need to be skilled in the tools used to retrieve and manipulate data,” says Giglio.
 “An understanding of the Microsoft stack of technologies and the Microsoft .NET development system can be helpful.”

 She adds that experience with Microsoft SQL Server, Oracle or IBM DB2 is also important for data analysts because these types of tools are essential for management of the data.
 While the data analyst job description is similar to that of the business intelligence analyst, data analysts do not typically play a part in making business decisions — although management may ask them to make recommendations based on their findings, says Giglio.

 Also important for this role: excellent communication skills.
 It's one thing to be able to analyze data effectively, but written and verbal communications skills are key for any analyst because they'll need to clearly explain their findings to senior executives, as well as counterparts in marketing, accounting, etc.

-Check out Robert Half Technology's latest Salary Guide for job descriptions and starting compensation trends for a wide range of IT jobs — including data analyst.
+Check out the Robert Half Salary Guide for starting compensation trends for a wide range of IT jobs — including data analyst.